shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 I have created a Substrate runtime module called [`sudo-contract`](https://github.com/shawntabrizi/sudo-contract) which, as suggested, wraps the SRML Contract module, and provides a simple example on how you might execute similar wrapper modules.

-As the name implies, `sudo-contract` uses both the Sudo module and the Contract module to make it so that only the "Sudo key" can put contract code on the blockchain.
-However, there are no limits on who can deploy an instance of this smart contract, which allows for some practical use cases.
+As the name implies, `sudo-contract` uses both the SRML Sudo module and the SRML Contract module to make it so that only the "Sudo key" can put contract code on the blockchain.
+We did not change any other code though, so there are no limits on who can deploy or call an instance of this smart contract.
+This combination of authorization to `put_code`, with open access to `create` and `call` enables for some practical use cases.

-For example, imagine a DeFi (decentralized finance) platform controlled by a trusted smart contract development team like OpenZeppelin.
+For example, imagine a DeFi (decentralized finance) platform controlled by a trusted smart contract development team like [OpenZeppelin](https://github.com/OpenZeppelin).
 This team would be able to provide a number of standardized, audited, and safe contracts for their users like an ICO contract, ERC-20 Contract, Multi-Signature Contract, etc...
 Users of this platform can choose from any of the standard contracts provided by the authorized team, and make their own instance of it for their needs.

 With `sudo-contract`, this team would be able to tell their users that all smart contracts on their blockchain have been created and audited by their team.
-Thus, users can feel safe that there is no malicious code, backdoors, or generally broken contracts on this platform.
+Thus, users can feel safe that there is no malicious code, backdoors, or generally broken contracts when using this platform.

-This could provide a safer, and more consistant experience to all parties trying to take part in a larger decentralized financial system, and you can imagine that the same can be done for other classes of smart contracts with such a utility.
+This could provide a safer, and more consistent experience to all parties trying to take part in a larger decentralized financial system.
+Hopefully, you can imagine that the same can be done for other classes of smart contracts too!

-So now that you are convinced of the utility of such a module, let's show you how you can build it!
+So now that you are convinced of the utility of such a module, let's show you how you can build it.

 ### Wrapping a Module

-The `sudo-contract` module needs to provide all the same functionalities of the SRML Contract module, but have additional authorization checks around one of the functions.
+The `sudo-contract` module needs to provide all the same functionalities of the SRML Contract module, but have additional authorization checks around just one of the functions: `put_code`.

 As Sergei suggested, the best way to approach this is to write a "wrapper module", which basically means a module which exposes the same extrinsic calls as the Contract module and forwards those calls to the real Contract module.